pmahnke/mahnke-cocktails/recipe_processed/pendennis_club.md

 layout: recipe
 author: Anders Erickson Cocktail Recipes
 title: "Pendennis Club Cocktail"
-permalink: "/recipe/pendennis_club.html"
+categories: [ sour, cocktail]
+eras: [ classic ]
 iconfile: pendennis_club
 stars: 3
-category: "Gin, Apricot Liqueur "
+base_spirits: "Gin, Apricot Liqueur "
 youtube: "TpTvTn7HXo0"
 excerpt: |
   The Pendennis Club cocktail is a classic gin sour that originated at the Pendennis Club in Louisville, Kentucky.
 It's a tart and tangy drink with a unique flavor profile thanks to the addition of Apricot Liqueur and Peychaud's bitters.